+KPIs

+Emission

-KPIs Emission 70% Reduction on Carbon Intensity 50% Reduction on GHG
+70% Reduction on Carbon Intensity

+50% Reduction on GHG

+By 2050 compared to 2008

 Acting as a participant in the marine market, the Group always concerns the issue of increasing GHG and consumption of fossil fuels.
-We own a modern and high-quality fleet of dry bulk carriers and as at 31 December 2023, the Group had twenty three owned vessels.
+We own a modern and high-quality fleet of dry bulk carriers and as at 31 December 2024, the Group had twenty five owned vessels.
 We ensure our owned fleet be equipped with proven green and energy efficient equipment and technologies to minimize the emission of toxic pollutants.